SergeiGolovnich/Perimeter/README.md

 # Build Notes
 You can build a project with Visual Studio 2019
 # Usage Notes
-Default admin password: 123
+Default admin password: 123.
-The debug version of the program disables communication with the hardware
+The debug version of the program disables communication with the hardware.